 Certain qualified exploration costs incurred by the Company entitles it for refundable tax credits as part of an exploration incentive plan offered by the province of British Columbia.
-During the year ended March 31, 2014 the Canada Revenue Agency completed audits of the Company's BCMETC claims for the three years ended March 31, 2013.
-These audits resulted in receipt of \$1,891,030 in refunds for those years.
-In addition, the Company has filed a claim of \$1,857,141 for the year ended March 31, 2014.
-Based on historical claim refunds, the Company has discounted the current year BCMETC claim receivable to \$1,700,000 (2013: Nil).
-Any difference between the actual refund received and amount booked as receivable will be adjusted for in the period when the refund is received.
+During the year ended March 31, 2014 the Canada Revenue Agency reviewed the Company's BCMETC claims for each of the years in the three year period ended March 31, 2013, prior to assessing those filings.
+Upon the completion of this review and the subsequent issuance of Notices of Assessment, during the comparative fiscal year the Company received \$1,891,030 in refunds relating to those years.
+In addition, the Company filed claims of \$335,712 for the year ended March 31, 2015 (2014 - \$1,857,141).
+Based on historical claim refunds, the Company has discounted the current year BCMETC claim receivable to \$300,000 (2014 - \$1,700,000).
+Any difference between the actual refund received and amount booked as receivable is adjusted for in the period when the refund is received.